paylike/api-reference/status-codes.md

 ## `REQUEST_INVALID`

 Invalid `request`.
+Typically an input validation error.
 The `message` property of the response body might carry an additional clue about why.

 HTTP status code: 400
 Message: Invalid request: {{message}}